What A Rabbit Hole.

 Think Lord of the Rings but replace the ring with a baby.

-An infant destined to destroy the evil Bavmorda ends up in a quaint village afflicted by dwarfism on the outskirts of the kingdom.
+An infant destined to destroy the evil Bavmorda ends up in a quaint village affected by dwarfism on the outskirts of the kingdom.
 Willow leads the expedition to return the infant to her appropriate place.
 Along the way, he meets the swashbuckling Madmartigan, a talented swordsman with ambiguous ethics.
 They join a powerful sorcerer named Fin Raziel and together protect the infant from Bavmorda’s evil henchman.

 I’m all jumbled.